JasonMarkol/2020-/README.md

 # Have end time .
 Train yourself to go next things you go shoter and shoter to waste time things.

+# 5min Flash in the night   5min flash in the moring